ipsy-md/docs/docs/cluster/cecile/slurm.md

     Assume you want to run a specific analysis on 5 subjects in parallel and you want to use a script called `my_analysis.sh` that requires as unique parameter the subject ID.
 In order to set up a job array you can follow the next steps:

     - You need to provide to slurm the number of jobs by setting up `#SBATCH --array` as we have seen before.
 In this case our range is `0-4`, in total 5 jobs as the number of your subjects (remember that the shell interpreter counts starting from 0).
     - Now you need to pass the subject ID parameter to the script.
 To do that, you can take advantage of the slurm variable `SLURM_ARRAY_TASK_ID` which keeps track of the jobs count.
-This means that for the first job of the array `SLURM_ARRAY_TASK_ID` will assume a value of 0 for the second job of 1 and so on until the last job, for which it will assume the value 4. `SLURM_ARRAY_TASK_ID` can be used as an index to extract the subject ID from the variable `subjects`. </b>
+This means that for the first job of the array `SLURM_ARRAY_TASK_ID` will assume a value of 0, for the second job it will assume the value of 1 and so on until the fifth job, for which it will assume the value 4. `SLURM_ARRAY_TASK_ID` can be used as an index to extract the subject ID from the variable `subjects`. </b>
     - For the sake of practicality, we can assign `SLURM_ARRAY_TASK_ID` to the variable `idx`, which can be used to extract for each job the subject ID, `${subjects[idx]}`, and then it can be passed to the script `my_analysis.sh`.

     In other words, for the first job `SLURM_ARRAY_TASK_ID` is going to be equal to 0 (because your array starts at 0) and so will be `idx`.
 Hence, the expression `${subjects[idx]}` will extract from the list `subjects` the first item, namely `01`, which is the ID of your first subject.
 For the second job, `SLURM_ARRAY_TASK_ID` will be equal to 1 and consequently `${subjects[idx]}` will be equal to `02` and so on until the last job.